djulien/YALP/README.md

 # yalp
-Yet Another Lightshow Player (this one is HTML/CSS based)
+YALP - Yet Another Lightshow Player

+This one uses HTML/CSS/JavaScript on the front end and io.js/npm/commonjs on the back end.